zlockewtg/RLinf/docs/source-en/rst_source/examples/pi0.rst

    bash examples/embodiment/run_embodiment.sh CHOSEN_CONFIG

-For example, to train the π₀ model using the PPO algorithm in the LIBERO environment, run:
+For example, to train the π\ :sub:`0`\  model using the PPO algorithm in the LIBERO environment, run:

 ::